dichotomies/sketch-to-painting/README.md

-# Synthesizing Drawings and Paintings
+# About

+The goal of this project was to train a GAN (borrowed from [PyTorch Pix2Pix implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)) for the task of creating paintings from human-made sketches.
+For this purpose, the net learns to generate paintings (for example form Picasso) from their corresponding machine-extraced edges (extracted with [Hollistically-Nested-Edge](https://github.com/s9xie/hed) detection).
+The machine-extracted edges are proxies human-made sketches.
+At test time, the network is supposed to generate paintings in the style of the painter, whose artwork was fed into the network.
+Therefore, someone who can draw sketches would be able to generate paintings in a specific style.

+This was a university project.
+I've included the full report about the study see in this repository [`study.pdf`](https://github.com/dichotomies/synthim/blob/master/study.pdf).

-## Results
+# Results

 Top images represent images synthesized from test sets; bottom ones are original.
 For higher resolution see folder `results`.
-For a full report about the study see [`study.pdf`](https://github.com/dichotomies/synthim/blob/master/study.pdf).

 <p float="left">
   <img src="https://raw.githubusercontent.com/dichotomies/synthim/master/results/synth-orig/book/clr-592_fake_B.png" width="120" />